 First-Year Writing Requirement

-ENGW 103: First-Year Writing equips students to grow as writers in the Wheaton College classroom and beyond.
+First-Year Writing equips students to grow as writers in the Wheaton College classroom and beyond.
 The course is designed to prepare students to write effectively in a variety of contexts and to improve student learning and performance in many other areas of their undergraduate education.
 Since the course introduces students to ideas and practices that are central to a liberal arts education, students should fulfill this requirement during the freshman year.
 Students are also strongly encouraged to take additional writing courses beyond the general education requirement.
 Successful completion of the requirement is a prerequisite for enrollment in any upper division writing course.

 Meeting the Writing Requirement

-You may satisfy the writing requirement by taking ENGW 103 (4 hours) and earning a grade of C or higher.
+- Taking ENGW 103: First-Year Writing (4 hours) at Wheaton College and earning a grade of C or higher.